InsideLoop/InsideLoop/README.md

 will have to go trough the Quick Path Interconnect (QPI).
 The performance of the loop will be limited.
-Unfortunately, there is no easy solution for this problem with `std::vector` (unless you really want to deal with custom allocators) and this is one of the most important reason `std::vector` are not used in high performance computing programs.
+Unfortunately, there is no easy solution for this problem with `std::vector` (unless you really want to deal with custom allocators) and this is one of the many reason `std::vector` is not used in high performance computing programs.

+Concerning **vectorization**, unfortunately, pointer aliasing makes vectorization impossible for the compiler in many situations.
+It has to be taken care either by working directly with pointers and using the `restrict` keyword or by using OpenMP 4 pragmas such as `#pragma omp simd`.
+InsideLoop library allows to get access to the underlying structure of the containers when such manual optimization is needed.
+Moreover, for efficient vectorization, it is sometimes useful to align memory to the vector width which is 32 bytes on AVX processors.
+This can be easily done with the constructor `il::Array<double> v(n, il::align, 32)`.
+You can even misalign arrays on AVX for teaching purposes with `il::Array<double> w(n, il::align, 16, 32)`.

 ## Allocation on the stack for static and small arrays

-Insideloop's library also provides `il::StaticArray<T, n>` which is a replacement for `std::array<T, n>`.
-Moreover, it is often useful to work with small arrays whose size is not known at compile time but for which we know that most of them will have a small size.
+Insideloop's library also provides `il::StaticArray<T, n>` which is a replacement for `std::array<T, n>` and uses the stack for its storage.

+It is also useful to work with small arrays whose size is not known at compile time but for which we know that most of them will have a small size.
 For those cases, InsideLoop provides the object `il::SmallArray<T, n>` which is a dynamic array whose elements are allocated on the stack when its size